Overlake Hospitalists devote their practice to the care of hospitalized patients.

 What's the relationship between the Hospitalist and my primary care physician?

 The two doctors work together.
 Your primary care physician can provide information about your past health history to the Hospitalist, and the two doctors can discuss any significant findings or events.
-At the time of your admission and discharge the Hospitalist prepares a detailed report of findings and treatment plans that is sent to your primary care physician.
+At the time of your admission and discharge the Hospitalist prepares a detailed report of findings and treatment plans that is reported back to your primary care physician.